Licensed Yacht BrokersYachts for SaleRENNEGADE - WESTPORT FOR SALE

 Flybridge

-Forward to port, a pop‑up TV rises on a two‑stage lift, while navigation feedback is presented on a Nauti Comp and a Garmin monitor.
-The helm provides throttle and gear controls, main engine start/stop, a full follow‑up helm wheel with backup jog lever, a rudder angle indicator, horn and searchlight controls, trackball control of radar, an Icom IC‑M424 VHF, Maretron DS‑410 displays for weather, depth and speed and a Ritchie F600 G‑5 magnetic compass.
-Three Crown Ltd. Mariner helm chairs command a teak‑soled deck, and to port a stone‑top bar with four stools serves as a convivial gathering point with two drawer refrigerators, liquor and barware storage and cabinetry, and a sink.
-A four‑sided enclosure keeps the elements at bay while steps remain open to the boat deck.
-At the wing stations, duplicate controls provide throttle and gear, main engine start/stop, a rudder angle indicator, thruster controls, a jog steering lever and horn controls for precise close‑quarters handling.
+Command and comfort converge on the flybridge, where a pop-up TV with a two-stage lift sits port forward.
+The helm is fully equipped with throttle and gear controls, main engine start/stop controls, a main steering helm wheel with back-up jog lever, a rudder angle indicator, horn controls, and trackball control of the radar, all complemented by twin monitors—one Nauti Comp and one Garmin—alongside a VHF radio Icom IC-M424 and Maretron DS-410 displays delivering weather, depth, and speed data.
+Additional navigation aids include searchlight controls and a magnetic compass Ritchie F600 G-5.
+Three Crown Ltd. Mariner helm chairs face a teak deck social area anchored by a stone-top bar with four stools, two-drawer refrigeration, liquor and barware storage and cabinetry, and a sink, all protected by a four-sided enclosure with the steps to the boat deck open.
+For precise docking and maneuvering, the wing station mirrors the essentials with throttle and gear controls, main engine start/stop controls, a rudder angle indicator, thruster controls, a jog steering lever, and horn controls.

 Boat deck